 Because kiridashi kogatana are relatively narrow, thin knives, Aogami steel is often preferred by blacksmiths over Shirogami or Swedish Steel because it tends to warp and crack less during heat treatment yielding fewer rejects.

-C&S Tools’ kiridashi are made from either Shirogami No.1 or Swedish Steel.
+C&S Tools’ kiridashi are made from Shirogami No.1 steel.

 We will briefly examine why this lamination is necessary below, or for more details, please read the longer articles on this subject linked to above and below.